theobald-software/kb.theobald-software.github.io/content/_tables/index.md

 search-ignore: true
 ---

+This section contains articles on how to extract Tables from SAP using [Xtract Universal](../xtract-universal), [Xtract IS](../xtract-is), [Xtract for Alteryx](../xtract-for-alteryx) or Board Connector.<br>
+For information on how to pass parameters or specific use cases, refer to your product.

-{% comment %} This is content from the config, but the tag can be replaced by custom text here too! {% endcomment %}
+{% comment %} {{ site.content.section-page-default-explanation }} {% endcomment %}
-{{ site.content.section-page-default-explanation }}